The Bullet cluster at its best: weighing stars, gas and dark matter

 \subsection{Hubble imaging}

 The first round of observation of the cluster 1E 0657-56 with the Hubble Space Telescope (HST) was carried out between 2004 and 2006 using the ACS camera (HST programs 10200 and 10863, PI: Jones \& Gonzalez) at two side-by-side positions covering the main cluster and the Western sub-cluster.
-The main cluster was observed in F606W, F775W and F850LP bands (hereafter V,i,z ), and the sub-cluster in F435W, F606W, F814W (hereafter B,V,I) (see Figure 1 and 2).
+The main cluster was observed in F606W, F775W and F850LP bands (hereafter V, i, z ), and the sub-cluster in F435W, F606W, F814W (hereafter B, V, I) (see Figure~\ref{MainClump} and \ref{SubClump}).
 The F606W band covering both components is used for a uniform view of the cluster, as well as detections in the photometric catalog.
 Details on the exposure times and quality of these data have been presented in \cite{Bradac:2009}.

-In addition, HST/WFC3 imaging has been performed in F110W and F160W filters, with two largely overlapping positions centered on the main cluster (PID: 11099; PI: Bradac), and with a single pointing at the center of the main cluster (PID:11591; PI: Kneib).
-The total exposure time in F110W/F160W was 6529/7029 secs for the first program, and 3211/2811 secs for the second program, with 9740/9840 secs in the overlapping region, making it one of the deepest WFC3 images on a lensing cluster.
+In addition, HST/WFC3 imaging has been performed in F110W and F160W bands, with two largely overlapping positions centered on the main cluster (PID: 11099; PI: Brada{\v c}), and with a single pointing at the center of the main cluster (PID:11591; PI: Kneib).
+The total exposure time in F110W/F160W was 6529/7029 secs for the first program, and 3211/2811 secs for the second program, with 9740/9840 secs in the overlapping region.
 The magnitude limits at $3-\sigma$ measured using $0.25\arcsec$ radius aperture the deepest data reach 28.76 and 28.15 in F110W and F160W band, respectively.

-Finally, in February 2011, the main cluster of 1E 0657-56 was observed with the ACS camera using the F814W filter as part of the programme 11591.
+Finally, in February 2011, the main cluster of 1E 0657-56 was observed with the ACS camera using the F814W filter as part of the program 11591.
 The total exposure time was 4480 secs (2 orbits).

-Both ACS and WFC3 data have been aligned using the multidrizzle \citep{Koekemoer:2002} software, including some relative shifts measured with \textsc{IRAF} for datasets taken at different epochs.
-The F606W image was used for overall alignment of the different bands, and the USNO catalog provided accurate astrometric calibration.
+Both ACS and WFC3 data have been aligned using the multidrizzle \citep{Koekemoer:2002} software, including some relative shifts measured with \textsc{IRAF}\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA) under cooperative agreement with the National Science Foundation.} for datasets taken at different epochs.
+The F606W image was used for overall alignment of the different bands, and the USNO B1.0 catalog provided absolute astrometric calibration.